computational-linguistics-class/computational-linguistics-class.github.io/assignment7.md

 img: bobbytables.png
 caption: If word contains '); label as PER
 img_link: https://xkcd.com/327/
-title: Homework 6 - Named Entity Recognition
+title: Homework 7 - Named Entity Recognition
 active_tab: homework
-release_date: 2018-02-14
+release_date: 2018-02-21
-due_date: 2018-02-21
+due_date: 2018-02-28T11:00:00EST
-attribution: Stephen Mayhew developed this homework assignment for UPenn's CIS 530 class in Spring 2018.
+attribution: This assignment is inspired by a similar assignment from Michael Elhadad's [NLP class](https://www.cs.bgu.ac.il/~elhadad/nlp17.html) at Ben-Gurion University of the Negev.
+Stephen Mayhew developed this homework assignment for UPenn's CIS 530 class in Spring 2018.
 ---

 <!-- Check whether the assignment is up to date -->